linkarzu/linkarzu.github.io/_posts/news/2026-07-13-youtube-memberships.md

 ### What type of editing is included?

-Whether you're a Podcast Director member or hiring me through Ko-Fi, the editing included is similar to what you already see on my [Podcast YouTube channel](www.youtube.com/@linkarzu-podcast){:target="\_blank"}
+Whether you're a Podcast Director member or hiring me through Ko-Fi, the standard edit is similar to what you already see on my [Podcast YouTube channel](www.youtube.com/@linkarzu-podcast){:target="\_blank"}

-The standard edit includes:
+It includes:

 - Audio cleanup and leveling
 - Removing unnecessary silences